reald/uv-k5-firmware-custom/README.md

 > [!Note]
 > If no timing is used (e.g. in ARDF="DF Simple" mode) clock correction is **not** necessary.

 The firmware provides a correction mechanism to reach acceptable ranges.

+To find the right correction value

+* Set the corretion value to 0 (menu "ClkCor")
-Start ARDF mode and stop **how many seconds really pass** until **the radio tells 1 hour is up**.
-(Useful settings: NumFox = 10, FoxDur = 60.00s, sync to reference clock.)
+* Start ARDF mode
+* Stop **how many seconds really pass** until **the radio tells 1 hour is up** (useful settings: NumFox = 10, FoxDur = 60.00s)

 The formula for the correction value is:

 $$ CorrectionValue = 6000 - (StoppedSeconds * 100)/60 $$